If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “I offer you revenge.
 I free you for a time.
 Use that time, destroy the Okabe family!
 Ruin this retched city!
 Kill Lady Kyo!
 Do not deny me!” the man yells.
 “My vengeance is yours to have!
 Avenge my father Lord Heigia and I give to you this!
 A time to feast upon those who have soiled you, who have brought this upon you.”

 “You bring us to this place of terror, on a leash.” the wad of corpses replies.
 “Let us slumber!
 In peace!” the fires grow even stronger, the faces of the dead burning in them flickering away just as quickly as they appeared.

 Terror struck Apricot’s heart, it aches.
 She places her hand on her chest to feel it pounding.
 “How interesting.”
-Apricot glances over at Shiori to see his eyes filled with fascination.
+Apricot glances over at Shiori to see his eyes full of fascination.
 His jaw square with determination.
-It is a look she had never seen on him before.
-As though he is curious more so than disturbed by the situation.
+It is another new mask he has placed upon his face, as though he is curious more so than disturbed by the situation.

 Cortez must have noticed it too as shortly after Shiori uttered words Cortez snaps back.
 “The hell is interesting about this!
 Lets stop this now before it is too late.”

 “You don’t even understand.”
 Shiori whispers.
 “You have no clue what has just occurred.”

 The man all the while pleading with the abomination.
 “Those are the spirits who were sacrificed to create this city.”